-It is not a major departure from current funding systems to include funding for ECL items or telemonitoring services under current funding schemes designed to assist older Australians to stay in their own homes.
-Eligibility for either ECL items or telemonitoring services could be determined by current Aged Care Assessment Teams (ACATs), who currently determine eligibility for subsidised community care.
-MTAA strongly supports schemes which improve access of aged Australians to medical products and telemonitoring services and devices that enable them to maintain an independent life in their community for as long as they are capable of doing so.
+A range of technologies exist to assist and support patients who wish to remain in their own homes.
+ECL and monitoring devices would be most suitable for disabled individuals with regular support needs.
+The impediment to access for Australian patients is a lack of physician reimbursement.
+Other countries do reimburse and it is not a major departure from current funding systems to include funding for ECL items or telemonitoring services under current funding schemes designed to assist Australians with disabilities to stay in their own homes.
+Eligibility for either ECL items or telemonitoring services could be determined by current Aged Care Assessment Teams (ACATs) or alternate disability funding assessment tools, who currently determine eligibility for subsidised community care.
+MTAA strongly supports schemes which improve access of disabled Australians to medical products and telemonitoring services and devices that enable them to maintain an independent life in their community for as long as they are capable of doing so.